Leggy Philodendron Brasil: Long Stems and Faded Variegation from Low Light

 - 2

-Prune the leggy stem sections back to a healthy node with well-variegated leaves.
-This stimulates branching from the node below the cut and reduces the straggly appearance.
+Prune the leggy stem sections back to a healthy node with well-variegated leaves, cutting just above a node rather than mid-internode.
+This stimulates branching from the node below the cut and reduces the straggly appearance immediately.

 - 3

-Use the pruned cuttings for propagation — root them in water or moist mix and either start new plants or add them back to the original pot for a fuller look.
+Use the pruned cuttings for propagation — root them in water or moist mix, taking each cutting from the most vividly striped sections available, and either start new plants or add them back into the original pot for a fuller, denser look.

 - 4

-Pinch back growing tips periodically (every 6–8 weeks during the growing season) even after correcting light, to maintain a bushy rather than single-vine form.
+Pinch back growing tips periodically, roughly every 6–8 weeks during the growing season, even after correcting light, to maintain a bushy rather than single-vine form going forward.

 Prevention